We all want to be heart healthy, and ensuring healthy levels of cholesterol — a fat, or lipid, carried through the bloodstream — is the first step.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Low-density lipoprotein or LDL (bad) cholesterol contributes to plaque buildup along with triglycerides, another lipid.
-High-density lipoprotein or HDL (good) cholesterol discourages plaque buildup.
+Low-density lipoprotein or LDL (bad) cholesterol contributes to plaque buildup along with triglycerides, another kind of lipid.
 Plaque can threaten the blood supply to the heart, brain, legs or kidneys, leading to heart attack, stroke or even death.

-To reduce your risk for heart-related emergencies, registered dietitian Kate Patton, MEd, RD, CCSD, LD, and exercise physiologist Michael Crawford, MS, share 10 tips — five for lowering cholesterol through diet and five for making the most of exercise:
+To reduce your risk for heart-related emergencies, registered dietitian Kate Patton, MEd, RD, CCSD, LD, and exercise physiologist Michael Crawford, MS, share tips for lowering cholesterol through diet and making the most of exercise.

 1. Cut back on animal fats

-Forgo fatty meats, like processed meats such as bologna, salami, pepperoni and hot dogs; and fatty red meats, such as ribs and prime cuts of beef, pork, veal or lamb.
-Also, skip skin on chicken or turkey.
+Forgo fatty, processed meats such as bologna, salami, pepperoni and hot dogs, as well as fatty red meats like ribs and prime cuts of beef, pork, veal or lamb.
+Also, skip skin-on chicken or turkey.
 Avoid full-fat dairy products such as whole milk, cheese, cream, sour cream, cream cheese and butter.
-These foods contain saturated fat as well as cholesterol — both associated with higher blood cholesterol and plaque buildup.
+These foods contain saturated fat as well as cholesterol, which are both associated with higher blood cholesterol and plaque buildup.

 2. Make friends with fiber

 Specifically, get friendly with foods high in soluble fiber.
 In the gut, soluble fiber can bind to bile (which is made up of cholesterol) and remove it.
-Look for soluble fiber in oats, oat bran, ground flaxseed, psyllium, barley, dried beans and legumes, fruits and root vegetables, as well as some whole-grain cereals.
+Look for soluble fiber in oats, oat bran, ground flaxseed, psyllium, barley, dried beans and legumes, fruits, and whole-grain cereals.

 3. Go veggie